JitseB/NPCLib/README.md

 This is an API made specifically for spigot servers (Minecraft).
 Current supported versions: **1.8 - 1.12**.
 Lightweight replacement for Citizens.
 NPCLib only uses packets instead of registering the entity in the actual Minecraft server.

+### Notice
+If any developer out there knows how to convert this project to Maven, please consider contacting me or creating a pull request.
+I have yet to come up with a good solution for the (older) NMS code repositories.
+I would love to add a CI system to this repository for easier collaboration.

 ## Donate

 [![PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://paypal.me/JitseB)